 The witness will receive a court order (subpoena) or a Notice of Deposition.
 The witness may be required to give oral testimony, answer prepared written questions, or produce originals or copies of records or documents.

 If a court trial is scheduled in another state (trial state), outside of Colorado, but the witness is in Colorado (deposition state), the procedure for serving a deposition notice on the witness is described in the Interstate Depositions and Discovery Act, adopted in Colorado in 2008.

 The new law was added as CRS 13-90.5.
 The trial state court sends the subpoena to the court clerk in the deposition state.
 The court clerk then issues a subpoena under the laws and rules of the deposition state.

 Under the law, CRS 13-90.5-102 (5), “Subpoena” means a document, however denominated, issued under authority of a court of record requiring a person to:

 (a) Attend and give testimony at a deposition;

 (b) Produce and permit inspection and copying of designated books, documents, records, electronically stored information, or tangible things in the possession, custody, or control of the person; or

 (c) Permit inspection of premises under the control of the person.

-Medical records custodians may receive frequent deposition notices or subpoenas to produce medical records of patients, to be used in litigation.
-There may be a few written questions for the records custodian, to testify that the records are true and correct, and then copies of the records are attached to the deposition as an exhibit.
+Medical records custodians may receive frequent notices or subpoenas to produce medical records of patients, to be used in litigation.
+There may be a few written questions for the records custodian, to testify that the records are true and correct, and then copies of the records are attached to the deposition or affidavit as an exhibit.